vicomello/cs50_finalproject/cs50_finalproject/README.md

 # Requirements
+ - Download all the files and folders.
  - To run the project, all you have to do is go "flask run" in your terminal window.
+ - You need the appeople.db database

 # How to use it
 - First of all click on "Register" and create an account;